cwt-wa/cwt/migration.md

 #### Troubleshooting

-The following errors occur cause the affected tables to be empty.
+The following errors occur causing the affected tables to be empty.

 ```
 2019-08-11T17:36:48.053000+01:00 ERROR Database error 23502: null value in column "modified" violates not-null constraint